uqlibrary/reusable-webcomponents/src/applications/readme.md

 We add the header-footer to many third party systems, usually by creating a load.js file which is inserted in the backend of that system, and that load script pulls in the .min.js reusable file and creates the header-footer elements.
 Read each application's readme file to get full details on each system

 - Library homepage
-  - code in repo homepage-react
-  - no load.js file
-  - make changes in components/App.js
+  - no load.js file, make changes in components/App.js in repo [homepage-react](https://github.com/uqlibrary/homepage-react)
   - live at <https://www.library.uq.edu.au/>
-  - staging at <https://homepage-development.library.uq.edu.au/reusable-staging/#/> (merge reusable into branch reusable-staging; match homepage branch will call that reusable branch.
-It's the only homepage branch that cals a non-prod reusable.)
+  - staging at <https://homepage-development.library.uq.edu.au/reusable-staging/#/> (merge reusable into branch `reusable-staging`; matching homepage branch will call that reusable branch.
+It's the only homepage branch that calls a non-prod reusable.)
 - Auth
   - library authentication & authorization check for SSO login
-  - code at /src/applications/auth and called from src/resources/views/layout/default.blade.php in repo `auth`
+  - load.js at /src/applications/auth and called from src/resources/views/layout/default.blade.php in repo [auth](https://github.com/uqlibrary/auth)
   - live at <https://auth.library.uq.edu.au>
   - staging at <https://auth-staging.library.uq.edu.au/>
 - Drupal
   - the Library public CMS
-  - code at /src/applications/drupal
+  - load.js at /src/applications/drupal
   - live at eg <https://web.library.uq.edu.au/contact-us>
-  - drupal staging at eg <https://library.stage.drupal.uq.edu.au/library-services/services-students> is tied to the feature-drupal branch in this repo
+  - drupal staging at eg <https://library.stage.drupal.uq.edu.au/library-services/services-students> is tied to the `feature-drupal` branch in this repo
 - Libcal
   - used for various booking pages
-  - code at /src/applications/libcal
+  - load.js at /src/applications/libcal
   - live at eg <https://calendar.library.uq.edu.au/reserve/spaces/reading-room>
 - Libguides
   - guides on many subjects to help students
-  - code at /src/applications/libguides
+  - load.js at /src/applications/libguides, inserted into page at <https://uq.libapps.com/libguides/lookfeel.php?action=1>
   - live at <https://guides.library.uq.edu.au/>
   - staging at the time by arrangement with Springshare
 - Libwizard
   - used for training forms
-  - code at /src/applications/libwizard
+  - load.js at /src/applications/libwizard
   - live at eg <https://uq.libwizard.com/f/metrics>
   - Springshare cant do a library subdomain, we asked
 - Primo